Sign Up for a Free Account

 Historical note and terminology

 Clinicians commonly note that chronic nonepileptic brain disorder symptoms are present for at least several minutes.
-For example, aphasia or limb paresis are considered to persist without change over short periods.
-However, for nearly 200 years researchers have noted that the ability of some patients to accomplish specific activities can change drastically, quickly, and abruptly following changes in the immediate environment, within their bodies, or in their social interactions.
+For example, aphasia or limb paresis are considered to persist without change over short periods without rehabilitation.
+However, for nearly 200 years researchers have noted that the ability of some patients to accomplish specific activities can change drastically and abruptly following changes either in the immediate environment, within their bodies, or in their social interactions.
 The critical factor is whether the patient pays attention to the action.

-Automatic-voluntary dissociation has been reported since the observation of impaired voluntary mouth closure despite preserved spontaneous smiling following stroke in the early 19th century (78).
+Automatic-voluntary dissociation has been reported since the observation of impaired voluntary mouth closure despite preserved spontaneous smiling following stroke in a patient in the early 19th century (80).
 Automatic-voluntary dissociation was formally recognized, particularly in aphasia, in the contemporary but independent observations of François Baillarger (1809-1890) in France and John Hughlings Jackson (1835-1911) in England (03).
-Jackson’s observations are more widely recognized, but Jackson himself credited Baillarger with having first recognized this phenomenon (57).
+Baillargers observation was, however, preceded in 1861 by Ernest Auburtin (1825-1893), though he is not generally credited in neuroscientific research with reporting automatic-voluntary dissociation (69).
+Jacksons observations are more widely recognized, but Jackson himself credited Baillarger with having earlier recognized this phenomenon (56).

-Automatic-voluntary dissociation may be observed on novel tasks as, for example, when patients with Parkinson disease must manually track an unpredictably moving stimulus (42).
-However, for the most part, the behaviors that will be discussed in this article are reported during routine activities of daily living or tests of familiar activities.
+Automatic-voluntary dissociation may be observed on novel, experimental tasks as, for example, when patients with Parkinson disease must manually track an unpredictably moving stimulus (41).
+However, for the most part, the behaviors that will be discussed in this article are reported during routine activities of daily living or tests of generally familiar activities.

 This is an article preview.